vicky5124/lavalink-rs/README.md

 ### 0.12

+- [x] hikari-lightbulb example
+- [ ] Implement python builders for all model structures
 - [ ] Implement some const methods
 - [ ] RoutePlanner API
 - [ ] Switch from reqwests to hyper